keivalya/Robo-AI-recorded/major_project_ai.md

 - Start small and gradually increase complexity.
 - Use open-source tools and libraries like TensorFlow, PyTorch, and Hugging Face.
 - Document your progress and share your projects on GitHub.
+- Raise GitHub issue to start a discussion or ask query regarding your project.

 Happy building! 🚀